-- a) [Repealed] - b) a foreign national who is covered by the separation agreement between the EEA/EFTA States and the United Kingdom (see sections 19-33 to 19-35 of the Immigration Regulations), and who is resident in Norway or a family member as specified in section 19-33, second paragraph, of the Immigration Regulations who is to settle in Norway - c) a foreign national who has a need to travel through the Norwegian mainland on the way to or from work or residence in Svalbard - d) a foreign national who is resident in Svalbard - e) health personnel from Sweden or Finland who work in the health and care services in Norway - f) children and pupils who commute from Sweden or Finland to day-care, primary/lower secondary school or upper secondary school, and persons who are to carry out necessary transport between home and the day-care centre or school
+- a) [Repealed] - b) a foreign national who is covered by the separation agreement between the EEA/EFTA States and the United Kingdom (see sections 19-33 to 19-35 of the Immigration Regulations), and who is resident in Norway or a family member as specified in section 19-33, second paragraph, of the Immigration Regulations who is to settle in Norway - c) a foreign national who has a need to travel through the Norwegian mainland on the way to or from work or residence in Svalbard - d) a foreign national who is resident in Svalbard - e) health personnel from Sweden or Finland who work in the health and care services in Norway - f) children and pupils who commute from Sweden or Finland to day-care, primary/lower secondary school or upper secondary school, and persons who are to carry out necessary transport between home and the day-care centre or school - g) a foreign national residing in Sweden or Finland who commutes to and from work in Norway in the same day.
+On entry, the foreign national must present documentation that he or she is resident in Sweden or Finland, confirmation from a Norwegian employer that he or she commutes to and from work in the same day, and certification showing a negative test for SARS-CoV-2 taken during the seven days before arrival in Norway.
+The test must have been taken in Norway, Sweden or Finland. - h) police officers from Sweden or Finland who are to use Norwegian territory for transit, as well as customs officers from Sweden or Finland who are to serve in or travel via Norway within the framework of applicable customs border cooperation agreements; see Chapter 14 of the Customs Act.

-Regarding b), on foreign nationals covered by the separation agreement between the EEA/EFTA States and the United Kingdom

-Exemption is made for British nationals and their family members who are entitled to a residence permit or permanent residence permit pursuant to the separation agreement between the EEA/EFTA States and the United Kingdom; see sections 19-33 and beyond of the Immigration Regulations.
+Regarding b), on foreign nationals covered by the separation agreement between the EEA/EFTA States and the United Kingdom between the EEA/EFTA States and the United Kingdom; see sections 19-33 and beyond of the Immigration Regulations.
 A condition requiring such foreign nationals to reside in Norway must be met; see section 2, first paragraph a, of the Act.
+For more about the condition of 'residing in Norway', see section 2 of this circular.
 Permission to enter is also granted to family members who are covered by the separation agreement and who are to settle in Norway.